 Therefore I would see this extreme specialisation (which is consistent with the present scientific worldview) as perhaps the greatest enemy to true experience of both trans (transcendent) and pre (immanent) aspects of spirituality.
 So we are certainly now living in an information age, but unfortunately one which is deeply inimical to the corresponding need for authentic transformation!

-So the true goal should be to properly preserve the dynamic context in which both pre and trans can find their true expression.
+So the true goal should be to properly preserve the dynamic context in which both pre and trans can find their authentic expression.

 Thus the proper differentiation of structures (where pre is separated in a relative manner from trans) should be balanced with the corresponding integration of structures (where both pre and trans are now understood as relatively interdependent with each other).